Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	 Search for cybersecurity analysts on *Linkedin*

-9. Fill in the blank :  For individuals who are not active on social media, <----> is another great way to connec
+9. Fill in the blank :  For individuals who are not active on social media, <----> is another great way to connect with security professionals.

+10.